 Of all the people to invest in safeguarding their family’s financial future and therefore their lifestyle, Aegon reported in 2015, “Only 6% of UK life-insurance policies are written in trust”.

-For those who don’t, it’s the beneficiaries who are left to deal with the consequences, defeating some of the benefits to the life insurance policy in the first place.
+For those who don’t, it’s the beneficiaries who are left to deal with the consequences, defeating some of the benefits of the life insurance policy in the first place.

 To understand the benefits of life insurance written in trust, you need to know what a trust is…